MichalKlop/SalmonMichal/README.md

 # 3D Cartographer's Quest Scene

+FILES UPLOADING BY THE END OF THE DAY 1/19/25

 This project features a 3D environment created in Unity from real-world scans of Crater Lake's Wizard island from 2010.

 ![3D Scene](image.png)